rclone/rclone/docs/content/rc.md

     rclone rc cache/expire remote=path/to/sub/folder/
     rclone rc cache/expire remote=/ withData=true

+### cache/fetch: Fetch file chunks

+Ensure the specified file chunks are cached on disk.

+The chunks= parameter specifies the file chunks to check.
+It takes a comma separated list of array slice indices.
+The slice indices are similar to Python slices: start[:end]

+start is the 0 based chunk number from the beginning of the file to fetch inclusive. end is 0 based chunk number from the beginning of the file to fetch exclisive.
+Both values can be negative, in which case they count from the back of the file.
+The value "-5:" represents the last 5 chunks of a file.

+Some valid examples are:
+":5,-5:" -> the first and last five chunks
+"0,-2" -> the first and the second last chunk
+"0:10" -> the first ten chunks

+Any parameter with a key that starts with "file" can be used to specify files to fetch, eg

+    rclone rc cache/fetch chunks=0 file=hello file2=home/goodbye

+File names will automatically be encrypted when the a crypt remote is used on top of the cache.

 ### cache/stats: Get cache stats

 Show statistics for the cache remote.